-- Literacy for personal use - Understanding and creating digital texts
+- Literacy for personal use

+- Understanding and creating digital texts

+- Understanding issues and voices

+- Responding to opinions

 Students will develop their reading and viewing skills, they will read texts that serve a variety of purposes, from everyday content written to convey information, to texts written for specific workplaces of educational settings.
 Students will read, view and interact with digital texts and participate in learning activites to develop their capacity to explore and discuss their impact.